Picovoice/speech-to-text-benchmark/README.md

 ## Background

 This framework has been developed by [Picovoice](http://picovoice.ai/) as part of the [Cheetah](https://github.com/Picovoice/cheetah) project.
-Cheetah is Picovoice's speech-to-text engine, specifically designed to run efficiently on the edge (offline).
+Cheetah is Picovoice's streaming speech-to-text engine, specifically designed to run efficiently on the edge (offline).
 Deep learning has been the main driver in recent improvements in speech recognition but due to stringent compute/storage limitations of IoT platforms, it is mostly beneficial to cloud-based engines.
 Picovoice's proprietary deep learning technology enables transferring these improvements to IoT platforms with significantly lower CPU/memory footprint.

 ## Data